 Happy In Your Space (HIYS) is committed to keeping clients’ data secure, and using it as minimally as possible.
 HIYS consists of myself, Charlotte Bubb, and my associate, Philip Bubb, who does the book keeping and website maintenance.
 I am a sole trader, the founder of HIYS, and my business address is 2 Kingsbridge Avenue, London W3 9AJ.

-All usage of such data with concur with the terms of this policy, which is in line with the new General Data Protection Regulations, (GDPR), which comes into force on May 25 2018.
+All usage of such data will concur with the terms of this policy, which is in line with the new General Data Protection Regulations, (GDPR), which comes into force on May 25 2018.

 Under the new regulations, no data can be retained or processed by any company or small business without the specific written consent of the data subject.